Refactored - Top Rated Cloud Training

 If you want to learn more specifics on the synchronization process, you can refer to my previous blog(s) on Azure AD or you’re welcome to review this article on the matter as well.

-Should you have any questions, please don’t hesitate to reach out to Skylines academy about your study needs for your next Microsoft certification examination.
+Should you have any questions, please don’t hesitate to reach out to Refactored about your study needs for your next Microsoft certification examination.
 Thank you again for taking the time in reading today’s blog.
 Stay safe, stay healthy, and happy holidays!